AdaCore/gnatcoverage/doc/gnatcov/units_of_interest.rst

   attributes are removed from the initial set to yield the set to consider.

-Finally, the list of units of interest for a given execution of |gcv| can also be overridden from the command line using the :cmd-option:`--units` switch.
-When this option is used, the project files attributes are ignored.
+Finally, the list of units of interest for a given execution of |gcv| can also be overridden from the command line using the :cmd-option:`--units` and :cmd-option:`--excluded-units` switches.
+When either of these options is used, the project files attributes are ignored.

-The switch may appear multiple times.
-Each occurrence indicates one unit to focus on, or with the @ syntax the name of a text file containing a list of units to focus on, one per line.
+The switches may appear multiple times.
+Each occurrence indicates one unit to focus on (:cmd-option:`--units`) or to exclude (:cmd-option:`--excluded-units`), or with the @ syntax the name of a text file containing a list of units, one per line.
 The effect of multiple switches accumulate.

+Similarly to the project attributes, the set of units of interest is computed by first building an initial set from the :cmd-option:`--units` occurrences (all the units of the projects of interest if the switch is absent), then removing from it the units matching the :cmd-option:`--excluded-units` occurrences.
+In particular, when the exclude/include sets overlap, :cmd-option:`--excluded-units` prevails: a unit matching both switches is not of interest.

 The effect of the example attributes provided previously could then first be achieved with::